 Although this can be a remarkably effective way to make your ads stand out, it should be used carefully.
 Take a look at this example for a custom T-shirt printing service:

 In theory, this should be a great ad because it mentions upfront—in the very first few characters of the headline—how cheap these custom-printed shirts can be.
-However, this can also raise more questions than it answers.
+However, this can also be a copywriting mistake if it raises more questions than it answers.
 For example, these shirts might be very affordable, but how good can they be for less than $2 per shirt?
 As a hypothetical prospect, I’m already questioning the quality of the product before I’ve even clicked through, which isn’t the desired effect.

 SHUT UP AND TAKE MY MONEY